Skip to Content

 What herbs grow best in spring?

-Cool-season herbs like chives, parsley, and cilantro thrive in spring’s mild temperatures.
+Cool-season champions like cilantro, parsley, and chives thrive in spring’s mild temperatures.

 What is the best layout for an herb garden?